clemsgrs/hipt/README.md

 **1. [Optional] Configure wandb**

 If you want to benefit from wandb logging, you need to follow these simple steps:
- - grab your wandb API key under your profile and export
+ - grab your wandb API key under your wandb profile
  - run the following command in your terminal: `export WANDB_API_KEY=<your_personal_key>`
  - update wandb parameters in the relevant `.yaml` config files (see next)